psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 BOROUGH SESSIONS.
 Monday.—Before R. M. Wavell, Esq., E. Way, Esq., and Percy Scott, Esq.

 George Downer was charged with using indecent language in the street.
 He did not appear.
 (Mr. Way being a witness in the case did not occupy his seat on the bench during its hearing.)
 P.C.
 Hobbs proved to having served the summons on Downer, and Mr. Way said—A few minutes before 9 o'clock on Saturday night, as I was going from my house into the High-street, I heard a great noise, and on getting near where it was I saw Downer pushing woman about and using very indecent language.
 I told him such language was not allowed to be used in the street, and if he did not home quietly I should find another place for him.
-He asked me who I was ?
+He asked me who I was?
 I told him a magistrate of the borough, and that it was my duty not to allow such conduct.
 He then came towards me with the stick I now produce (about 36 inches long and 10 inches round) and threatened to strike me, and made use of similar language to me that he had been doing to the woman.
 I thought he would have struck me, but he did not.
 I fancied he had been drinking.
 I went away down the High-street to fetch a constable, and met Mr. Roach, who had heard what passed, coming with one.

 P.S.
 Grapes said the defendant had been once before for assaulting the police.